In this article, we look at the top 5 network security best practices that all businesses should be following.

 #2 – Keep your security appliances, servers, and clients updated with the latest security patches.

-In medium and large Windows environments we recommend incorporating a Windows Server Update Services (WSUS) to deploy and report on client’s and server’s update history.
+In medium and large Windows environments we recommend incorporating Windows Server Update Services (WSUS) to deploy and report on client’s and server’s update history.
 For smaller environments, local group policies can be used to enforce Windows update policies.
-In both situation, I typically recommend to rollout and install updates at Noon on the Friday following patch Tuesday for all client systems.
+In both situation, I typically recommend rolling out and installing updates at Noon on the Friday following patch Tuesday for all client systems.

 #3 – Implement a software deployment strategy for 3rd party security updates.